Bisous meaning:👄The many ways to say kiss,kisses & kiss me in French

 Although bise means a kiss in French, it usually refers to a cheek kiss, also known as “la bise.”

-If you’re not familiar with la bise, it’s the French way of greeting someone and saying hello or goodbye to friends and family with two, three, and sometimes four consecutive cheek kisses.
+If you’re unfamiliar with la bise, it’s the French way of greeting someone and saying hello or goodbye to friends and family with two, three, and sometimes four consecutive cheek kisses.

 I wrote a comprehensive guide about la bise and how to greet French friends here.
 It’s a topic that often confuses newcomers to France.